-Length of the HDMI Cable?
+What is the length of the HDMI Cable?

 This is a popular misconception.

 Cable length does not have a noticeable impact on the input delay whatsoever.
-The study detailed in this article clearly shows that the length of your HDMI cable has negligible effects on the input lag.
+The study detailed in this article clearly shows that the size of your HDMI cable has negligible effects on the input lag.

 To Conclude: What Causes Input Lag?